top of page

 Ed Frazier Davis is an English-American composer, bass-baritone, conductor, and “musical alchemist” (KC Independent) based in Chicago.

-Ed has studied composition at Knox College, the Chicago College of Performing Arts at Roosevelt University, and the University of Missouri–Kansas City, primarily with Bruce PolayMarta PtaszyÅ„ska, Kyong Mee Choi, Stacy Garrop, Chen Yi, James Mobberley, and Zhou Long.
+Ed obtained his Bachelor of Arts with honors in music composition from Knox College, and his Master of Music in composition from the Chicago College of Performing Arts at Roosevelt University.
+He further studied composition at the doctoral level at the University of Missouri–Kansas City.
+His primary composition teachers were Bruce Polay, Marta PtaszyÅ„ska, Kyong Mee Choi, Stacy Garrop, Chen Yi, James Mobberley, and Zhou Long.
 He has studied voice with Sarah Moran, Stacey Tappan, Jim Collins, and Vinson Cole.

 Ed is the proud legacy of his late parents, conductor Sir Andrew Davis and soprano/educator Gianna Rolandi, who were two of his greatest inspirations and whom he misses every day.